About the Artist

 1949:

-The painting Pictograph (1949) is included in the exhibition The Intrasubjectives, Samuel M. Kootz Gallery, New York, NY September 14–October 3.
+The painting Pictograph (1949) is included in the exhibition The Intrasubjectives, Samuel M. Kootz Gallery, New York.
 The exhibition includes most members of the “first generation” of Abstract Expressionist painters and is an early attempt to recognize common themes and practices among these artists.
 Gottlieb designs the cover of the exhibition flyer.

 Irascibles photo for Life Magazine, November 24, 1950.
 Photographer: Nina Leen, Life Picture Collection.